-We will be using IRSA's Finder Chart and IRSA Viewer (which is a more generic version, accessing more data at IRSA) to retrieve images, but we will also use Goddard's Skyview to retrieve larger FITS images.
+We will be using IRSA's Finder Chart and IRSA Viewer (which is a more generic version, accessing more data at IRSA) to retrieve images, but for some surveys, you could also use Goddard's Skyview to retrieve FITS images.
 You need a way to view and interact with FITS files (see FITS explanation below).
 Finder Chart (and IRSA Viewer) allow you to interact directly with the FITS files.
 You could also use ds9, which you can download here: DS9.
 Also, ds9 was the topic of a tutorial in NITARP tutorials.